akotronis/DIT189/README.md

 - `marriage`
 - `refresh` (Repopulates database.
 For development/presentation puprposes)

-### Authentication
+### Authentication/Authotization

-User authentication implemented with [Keycloak](https://www.keycloak.org/), along with the python library [python-keycloak](https://pypi.org/project/python-keycloak/)
+- User authentication implemented with [Keycloak](https://www.keycloak.org/), along with the python library [python-keycloak](https://pypi.org/project/python-keycloak/)
+- A [decorator is implemented](https://github.com/akotronis/DIT189/blob/main/app/api/keycloak.py#L157) which performs user authentication and authorization based on role using *Header Authorization Bearer token*
+- In order to do authentication/authorization from swwagger interface, click *Authorize* button on the top right and paste the user token
+  This will add the *Authorization Bearer <token>* on each request header,

 ### Endpoints